AVERGNET/DIYnamo/ARCHITECTURE.md

 **`src/coordinator/`** owns distributed coordination.

 - `mod.rs` — `ReplicatedStore` implements `StorageEngine` and wraps `RocksDbStore`, `GossipNode`, `HintStore`, and `CoordinatorRing`. `put` runs sloppy-quorum writes: it attempts all N preferred nodes in parallel and, for any that fail, walks hint candidates in ring order until one accepts a hinted write; it returns success if `real_acks + hint_acks >= W`. `get` reads all N preferred nodes in parallel, requires R successful responses, picks the highest-timestamp winner (LWW), and fire-and-forgets `put_internal_versioned_bytes` to any stale replicas. `ReplicatedStore::new` spawns the `HandoffTask` and stores the `JoinHandle`.
 - `handoff.rs` — `HandoffTask` runs a background Tokio task driven by `GossipNode::subscribe()`.
-On every `Join` or `Update` event: (1) deliver all pending hints for that node via `KvClient::put_internal_bytes` and delete them on success; (2) if the node's UUID differs from the last-seen value, iterate `RocksDbStore::iter_all` and push every key whose preference list includes that node (UUID-change reconciliation for restarts and new nodes).
+On every `Join` or `Update` event: (1) spawn a task to deliver all pending hints for that node via `KvClient::put_internal_versioned_bytes` and delete them on success; (2) if the node's UUID differs from the last-seen value, abort any in-progress reconciliation for that node and spawn a fresh one.
+The reconciliation task snapshots `GossipNode::online_members()` once at startup, then iterates `RocksDbStore::iter_all` and pushes each key to the returning node only if this node is the designated sender — the first online preferred replica (excluding the returning node) in ring order.
+This eliminates the thundering herd while degrading gracefully when the primary is offline: if gossip has converged, the secondary takes over; if gossip is stale, read repair fills the gap on the next quorum read.
+The `CoordinatorRing` is wrapped in `Arc` so it can be shared with spawned tasks without cloning.

 **`src/client/`** contains `KvClient`, a reqwest-based HTTP client used by both the CLI and the coordinator for all peer-to-peer calls.
 Internal endpoints (`/internal/kv/{key}`, `/internal/kv-versioned/{key}`, `/internal/hint/{target_id}/{key}`) bypass quorum and operate directly on the local store or hint store.